What Is Depression, and Why Is It More Than Just Being Sad?

 Persistent depressive disorder is also called chronic depression or dysthymia.
 It’s an ongoing type of depression that lasts for more than 2 years in adults and at least a year in children and teens.
 More than 3% of the U.S. population experiences PDD at some point in their lives.

-If you have persistent depressive disorder, others can describe you as a constantly gloomy or dull person who finds it hard to enjoy and smile even on happy occasions.
+If you have a persistent depressive disorder, others can describe you as a constantly gloomy or dull person who finds it hard to enjoy and smile even on happy occasions.

 Postpartum depression (PPD)